 Buying car insurance without paying a deposit upfront is possible for some motorists, under certain circumstances.
 The majority however will have no choice but to pay at least something initially when they buy a policy; this could be as little as 10% of the total premium.
-A number of price comparison sites offer a choice of multiple policies with low deposits.
+A number of price comparison sites such as moneysupermarket.com and http://www.confused.com offer a choice of multiple policies with low deposits or a search can be made at the Association of British Insurers.

 However, as well as advantages there are serious disadvantages of extended payment deals, and we will look at these first.